 Now, that you understand what action will give you the biggest long-term reward, let’s take action.

 The 2 Minute RULE and how it Works

 “Once we start a task, it is rarely as bad as we think.
 Our research shows us that getting started changes our perception of a task.
 It can also change our perception of ourselves in important ways.” – Timothy Pychyl, Ph.D

-One of the simplest remedies to procrastination is also one of the fastest.
+One of the simplest ways to overcome procrastination is also one of the fastest.
 It’s the 2 minute rule (Stanford Professor B.J.
 Fogg popularized this idea by demonstrating how to start the habit of daily flossing by starting with just one tooth.)

 Here’s how it works.